codeforamerica/recordtrac/readme/redeploy.md

 We assume your monthly email limit is 40,000 sends (Sendgrid's Bronze account level), but you can change this by setting the `SENDGRID_MONTHLY_LIMIT`.

 * **Environment**:
-The `ENVIRONMENT` field must be set to `ENVIRONMENT='PRODUCTION'` in Heroku once the application is ready to go live.
+The `ENVIRONMENT` field must be set to `PRODUCTION` once the application is ready to go live.

 ### Additional Setup